sololys/epistemic-architectures-notes/README.md

 This repository is **non-canonical**.

 It is intended as a working space for:
-- exploratory notes
+- exploratory notes,
-- architectural sketches
+- architectural sketches,
-- examples and extensions
+- examples and extensions,
-- future drafts
+- future drafts.

-All stable definitions, citations, and normative reference material live in the main repository.
+All stable definitions, citations, and normative reference material reside exclusively in the canonical repository.

 ---